wbarne12/ece256_final_proj/README.md

 Using Systick we create delays and togle the signal going to the servo on and off to create our pwm signals.
 This is a bit messy, but it works for a small number of servos.
 Scalling this project would require use of the PWM pins and the PWM functions but this is easier for quick applicaiton.

+## How to build project
+This project was designed in Keil U-vision, so all compliation should take place on that environment.
+The code is designed to run on the Tiva C EK-TM4C123GXL board.